 Gopi Desai

 Gopi Desai is an Indian actor, best known for Tamil cinema.
-Gopi Desai began their career in 1982.
-With 30 credits to their name and an average audience rating of 7.5, Gopi Desai remains one of the most prolific and celebrated talents in the industry.
+Gopi Desai began their career in 1982 and has been a prominent figure in the industry for over 44 years.
+With 30 credits to their name, Gopi Desai remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Gopi Desai's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones